 John B also proclaimed “I fell immediately in love with this strange and wonderful countryside, with the character, colour and language of its people and with its numerous dancing streams.
 The unbounded freedom of hills and glens amount to sheer paradise.
 The Stacks Mountains have a magic all of their own where the green pastures and meadows merge into boglands.
 The dominating colour is brown but ever and always it is a brown that is warm and comforting”.

 Bord na Móna worked the bogland here from 1949 to 1966 and used a train, the Lyre Locomotive LM12, which was American built and the only one of its kind in Ireland.

-The Lyreacrompane Mass path will take you on a nature inspired walk on the banks of the river Smearlagh, (an important spawning ground for salmon), past the local church and two commerative stones to Fr.
-John O’Donoghue, author and poet, who’s memory is held dear in the sentiments of the Lyreacrompane community.
+The Lyreacrompane Mass path will take you on a nature inspired walk on the banks of the river Smearlagh, (a spawning ground for salmon), past the local church and two commerative stones to Fr.
+John O’Donoghue, author and poet, whose memory is held dear in the sentiments of the Lyreacrompane community.

 Folklore has it that the great Fionn Mac Cumhaill chief of Na Fianna is buried in the Stacks Mountains.